Skip to content

 Therapy

-• Dialectal Behavioral Therapy (DBT): DBT is used to help one reduce self-harm behaviors, such as suicide ideations, unsafe sexual practices, and substance misuse.
-DBT sessions focus on mindfulness, distress tolerance, emotional regulation, and interpersonal skills.
-These skills can help teach patients how to acknowledge and accept their feelings without judgment, improve communication, and recognize situations they cannot change.6
+• Dialectal behavioral therapy (DBT): DBT helps reduce self-harm behaviors, such as suicide ideations, unsafe sexual practices, and substance misuse.
+DBT sessions focus on mindfulness, distress tolerance, emotional regulation, and interpersonal skills to assist in acknowledging and accepting feelings without judgment.5

-• Cognitive Behavioral Therapy (CBT): CBT aims to help people identify patterns of negative thoughts and replace them with positive alternatives.
-With CBT, patients are taught to combat difficult emotions and behaviors in realistic and constructive ways.7 You can specialize this treatment more with trauma-focused CBT, which can be used as a stand-alone therapy or in conjunction with DBT.
+• Cognitive behavioral therapy (CBT): CBT for PTSD aims to help people identify and replace patterns of negative thoughts.
+With CBT, patients learn to combat difficult emotions and behaviors in realistic and constructive ways.6

 Medication